Wigner-GPU-Lab/SYCL-PRNG/README.md

 ## Requirements

-* SYCL-RNG is tested against most recent releases of ComputeCpp and triSYCL.
+* SYCL-PRNG is tested against most recent releases of ComputeCpp and triSYCL.
 It is likely however, that it will be compatible with multiple versions concurrently as the SYCL interface is fixed.

 * OpenCL 1.2-capable hardware and drivers with SPIR 1.2/SPIR-V/PTX support